Brexit, the U.S. Election and "The Way It Used to Be"

 I’m worried because London — the city where I eventually want to attend graduate school, the city I credit with my love of travel, one of my favorite cities in the world — may never be the same again after this vote.

 At its core, the campaign to leave the European Union was anti-immigrant.
 Sure, there were other factors at play in the vote like 'state sovereignty' and the well-publicized amount paid by Britain to be a part of the European Union.
 (Unfortunately, it appears that the benefits gained by paying that amount were not so well-publicized).
 As for the 'leave' voters who don't identify as racist or anti-immigrant, it seems that some voted in support of the anti-immigrant rhetoric anyway because they believed that immigrants were taking their jobs, their state-sponsored health benefits or their entitlements.

 What does this mean for London?

 Prior to the vote, it was well known throughout Britain and the world that a vote for Brexit would materially change London in particular.
 As the financial center of the EU, London depends heavily upon the free movement of capital and people provided by EU membership.
 The process of Britain detaching itself from the EU is scheduled to take 2 years, but it has never been done before and the process won’t officially kick off until the new Prime Minister and team trigger article 50.
 During a 2+ year period of uncertainty about taxes, regulation and labor, it isn't difficult to guess what many London-based financial institutions will do.

-They will take their business elsewhere.
+They will likely take their business elsewhere.

 Does that mean that Britain will go back to the way it used to be?